 We begin this chapter, in Sec.
 25.2, by studying the geometry of the curved spacetime outside any static star, as predicted by the Einstein field equation.
 In Sec.
-25.3 we study general relativity's description of the interiors of static stars.
+25.3, we study general relativity's description of the interiors of static stars.
 In Sec.
-25.4 we turn attention to the spherically symmetric gravitational implosion by which a nonrotating star is transformed into a black hole, and to the "Schwarzschild" spacetime geometry outside and inside the resulting static, spherical hole.
+25.4, we turn attention to the spherically symmetric gravitational implosion by which a nonrotating star is transformed into a black hole, and to the "Schwarzschild" spacetime geometry outside and inside the resulting static, spherical hole.
 In Sec.
-25.5 we study the "Kerr" spacetime geometry of a spinning black hole.
-Finally, in Sec.
-25.6 we elucidate the nature of "time" in the curved spacetimes of general relativity.
+25.5, we study the "Kerr" spacetime geometry of a spinning black hole.
+In Sec.
+25.6, we elucidate the nature of "time" in the curved spacetimes of general relativity.
+And in Ex.
+25.10, we explore the role of the vacuum Schwarzschild solution of the Einstein field equation as a wormhole.